comphilip/koreader-wiki/Installation-on-ReMarkable.md

 ## Finding your IP and password

-1. Connect your device via USB (or Wi-Fi)
+1. Connect your device via USB (or Wi-Fi).
-2. Navigate to "Menu > Settings > Help > Copyright and Licenses"
+2. Navigate to "Menu > Settings > Help > Copyright and Licenses".
-3. Under "GPLv3 Compliance" you will find your username ("root"), your password and your IP ("10.11.99.1")
+3. Under "GPLv3 Compliance" you will find your username ("root"), your password and your IP ("10.11.99.1").

 ## Installation